-Coconut flour is a low-carb and gluten-free flour which is always used to replace normal white wheat flour baking and cooking.
-Coconut flour is made from ground coconut pulp which coconut milk has been extracted.
+Coconut flour is a low-carb and gluten-free flour that is always used to replace normal white wheat flour in baking and cooking.
+Coconut flour is made from ground coconut pulp from which coconut milk has been extracted.
 It is a great way to recycle the leftover coconut pulp yields from making fresh coconut milk.
 In order to have a bright white color flour, you need to remove the hard brown skin on the coconut flesh before processing it in a blender.

 leftover ground coconut pulp (hard brown skin removed, coconut milk extracted)